 Gold Tooth Aloe, Golden Toothed Aloe

-Aloe x nobilis is an evergreen, rosette-forming succulent that suckers profusely, creating a large grouping, up to 18 inches (45 cm) tall, of fleshy, green leaves that have a tint of rose color on the tips and yellow to white, sharp but flexible teeth running along the edges with a few in spots on the inside of the leaves.
+Aloe x nobilis is a rosette-forming succulent that suckers profusely, creating a large, up to 18 inches (45 cm) tall grouping of fleshy, green leaves that have a tint of rose color on the tips.
+The leaves have yellow to white, sharp, but flexible teeth running along the edges.
 The bright orange branched inflorescences rise well above the foliage to about 2 feet (60 cm) tall in mid-summer.